A Bunch Of Social Issues Related To Facebook And Other Social Networking Sites

 - Similarly, being aware of how quickly you send a chat message to someone after they come online.
-Though this one applies to all kinds of Instant Messaging programs.
+Though this one applies to all kinds of Instant Messaging apps.

 Other ways to worry about how you compare to other people

 I already mentioned friend counts.
 There are other parts of Facebook where people will compare themselves to everyone else.
 The biggest one is probably regarding how many 'Likes' or comments their status updates get.
-Someone may take the time to compose a witty or insightful update, not get any 'Likes' or comments, then see someone else getting a ton of attention for posting something pretty generic, and get down on themselves about it.
+Someone may take the time to compose a witty or insightful update, not get any 'Likes' or replies, then see someone else getting a ton of attention for a low-effort generic post, and get down on themselves about it.